light5551/docs-opmanual_autolab/book/opmanual_autolab/15_autolab_minimal_requirements/40_autolab_map_editor.md

 </div>

 ## Rotate tiles
-For rotation you should select required tiles and click button of rotation(see fig. 9)
+For rotation you should select required tiles and click the rotation button in the tool bar (Fig. 8).
+See Fig. 9 for the illustrated outcome.
 <div figure-id="fig:editor8" figure-caption="rotate tiles">
   <img src="images/rotate_tiles.png" style='width: 25em; height:auto'/>
 </div>